luzijun123/hello-world/README.md

 I will be a professional developer.

-I will be what I want to be.
+I will be who I want to be.